University of Mississippi

 Software Instructions: directions for use

-Computing the invariants of intersection algebras of principal monomial ideals, with F. Enescu, International Journal of Algebra and Computation, to appear.
+Computing the invariants of intersection algebras of principal monomial ideals, with F. Enescu, International Journal of Algebra and Computation, 29, no. 2 (2019) 17 pages.

 Connectedness and Lyubeznik numbers, with L Nunez-Betancourt and E. Witt, International Math Research Notices, (2018) 27 pages, to appear.